 Chaia Tacos

 Chais is Georgetown’s ‘unconventional taco shop’, ditching the al pastor pork and beef carne asada and serving up 100% vegetarian and gluten-free tacos.
-Enjoy ‘sweet potato nachos’, ‘farm tostadas’, and cheesy quesadillas all for under $10.
-The Chaia taco trio and enchiladas come in at $13 an order.
+With multiple locations, including one in Chinatown, you can enjoy ‘sweet potato nachos,’ ‘farm tostadas,’ and cheesy quesadillas—all for under $10.
+The Chaia taco trio and enchiladas come in at $13 an order, making it a standout among cheap eats in the area.

 More tacos in DC we love!